 - Sleeping in common areas is not permitted.

-- The Refuge facilities may not be used during the night without prior booking.
+- The facilities of the Refuge on Teide may not be used during the night without prior booking.

 - Camping is not permitted in the vicinity of the Refuge.